PICNIC - an online parent support program on young children's food and eating

 The research project "PICNIC in Swedish child health services"

 PICNIC is not yet available in Sweden.
-After a pilot study, we now further develop this parent support program so it can be offered to families through child health services.
-PICNIC will include short online learning modules about children’s eating and responsive feeding, and digital parent groups led by child feeding experts.
-To make PICNIC as helpful as possible, we want to develop it together with parents and healthcare staff.
+Following a pilot study, we are adapting this parent support program for delivery through child health services.
+PICNIC will include short online learning modules about children’s eating and supportive food parenting strategies, along with digital parent groups led by experts.
+To make PICNIC as helpful as possible, we develop it together with parents and healthcare staff.
+PICNIC will be offered in both Swedish and English.

 The aim of this project phase is to understand needs and perspectives of both parents and child health services—an important step to adapt PICNIC for Sweden.
-After that, the program will be evaluated in a large study within child health services in Western Sweden with the goal of reaching more families in the future.
+After that, will will evaluate the program in a large study within Swedish child health services.
+The goal is to support more families in the future.

 Interested in participating?

-Submit an Expression of Interest here, and the researchers will contact you.
-You can ask questions before you decide whether you want to take part.
+Submit an Expression of Interest here.
+The researchers will contact you so can ask questions before you decide whether you want to take part.

 [Link to expression-of-interest in RedCap]